menglong-zhang/menglong-zhang.github.io/_pages/about.md

 ![aaai](/images/figureai.png){: style="float: right; width: 250px; margin-left: 8px; margin-bottom: 10px"}

+:smile: I am a third-year Master's student at the [School of Engineering, Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/), majoring in ​Electronic Science and Technology​ under the supervision of ​Professor [Quanying Liu](https://faculty.sustech.edu.cn/?tagid=liuqy&iscss=1&snapid=1&orderby=date&go=2)).
+My master's research focuses on the study of multi-task representation and rapid adaptation mechanisms based on meta-reinforcement learning.
+Before this I completed my bachelor's degree in Software Engineering at ​Henan University​, where I ranked in the top 3.5% in my major .

-:smile: I'm a third year Master's student from School of Engineering, [Southern University of Science and Technology](https://www.sustech.edu.cn/).
+I'm a third year Master's student from School of Engineering, [Southern University of Science and Technology](https://www.sustech.edu.cn/).

 🚀️ My current work focuses on improving agents' adaptability and generalization in unknown environments by leveraging meta-reinforcement learning to enable fast reasoning and decision-making.
 I am generally interested in topics related to meta-reinforcement learning, world model, generative models for reinforcement learning.

 You can find my CV here: [Menglong's Curriculum Vitae](../assets/zml_CV.pdf).